 Combining Design and Data Expertise

 The Karsun Data Practice uses DataOps to bring together data platform and engineering with business intelligence and visualization expertise.
-In doing so, it worked with its customer to deliver a solution that not only used DataOps principles but also incorporated best practices for usability, accessibility, and visualization within the dashboard.
+In doing so, it worked with its customer to deliver a solution that not only used DataOps principles but also incorporated best practices for usability and visualizing data within the dashboard.

 Working with the on-premise application and within the requirements set by another project partner, Karsun built the data objects.
 Backend microservices utilizing RESTful API fetched data from an API service call and prepared the visualization using the Python Plotly visualization library.
 Those visualizations are then delivered as a JSON object.

 An additional component to dashboard modernization is user experience.
 The President’s Executive Order on Customer Experience compels the government to design and deliver services “with a focus on the actual experience of the people whom it is meant to serve.”
-As practitioners, this order draws the spotlight to a range of design methodologies intended to enhance accessibility, transparency, and equity for all users.
+As practitioners, this order draws the spotlight to a range of design methodologies intended to enhance transparency and the overall experience for all users.

 Human Centered Design Three Step Process